Eastern indigo snake: Conservation status

-Because of habitat loss, the eastern indigo snake is listed as a federally threatened species in Georgia and Florida.
+Because of habitat loss, the eastern indigo snake is listed in the United States as a federally threatened species.
 In 2012 the Alabama Department of Conservation and Natural Resources had listed the species as possibly extirpated within the state.
 A reintroduction program has shown initial signs of success, with an individual sighted in March 2022.

 The eastern indigo snake was largely eliminated from northern Florida due to habitat loss and fragmentation.
 A restoration program is currently underway at Apalachicola Bluffs and Ravines Preserve (ABRP) in northern Florida.
-The eastern indigo snake was last observed at ABRP in 1982, until 2017 when 12 snakes were released as part of the program.
-Twenty more snakes were released in 2018, and another 15 (10 female and 5 male) in 2019.
+It was last observed at ABRP in 1982, until 2017, when 12 snakes were released as part of the program.
+Twenty more snakes were released in 2018, with another 15 (10 females and five males) in 2019.
 The 10-year program is a collaborative effort between the Florida Fish and Wildlife Conservation Commission and private partners.

-NatureServe considers the species to be Endangered.
+NatureServe considers the species to be "endangered".

-Another issue the eastern indigo snake is facing would be dealing with infections due to the snake fungal disease (Ophidiomyces ophiodiicola).
+Another issue facing the species is infections due to a snake fungal disease caused by Ophidiomyces ophiodiicola.
 This fungus infects the dermal layer of snake skin, causing a variety of lesions that commonly manifest on the head and near the vent.

-Captive Eastern Indigo Snake populations are also having issues with (Cryptosporidium serpentis).
-This is a protozoal parasite that causes gastric cryptosporidiosis inside the snake's body.
-This leads to lack of water and nutrient intake.
+Captive eastern indigo snake populations also are affected by Cryptosporidium serpentis.
+This protozoal parasite causes gastric cryptosporidiosis inside the snake's body, which leads to reduced water and nutrient intake.
 This causes illness in most and even death in some.
-If the snake is infected, it sometimes does not respond to clinical signs like dehydration, regurgitation and weight loss.
+If the snake is infected, it may display clinical signs such as dehydration, regurgitation, and weight loss.